ygfalcon/Solsniper-zero/README.md

    If this variable is unset, the bot logs a warning and automatically falls back to on-chain scanning.
    To scan the blockchain yourself, provide a Solana RPC endpoint instead:

-   Or provide a Solana RPC endpoint for on-chain scanning

    ```bash
    export SOLANA_RPC_URL=https://api.mainnet-beta.solana.com